dibley1973/Dibware.Helpers/README.md

 Dibware.Helpers
 ===============

-An assembly of helpers for general coding situations
+A C# .Net  assembly of helpers for general coding situations